Blended learning

 The bottom line.

 Blended learning is appropriate for all learning projects requiring face-to-face sessions and personal support.
 In this context, blended learning can compensate for the disadvantages of face-to-face learning by combining it with eLearning.
 This mixture enables learners to consolidate their knowledge on a lasting basis while benefiting from eLearning’s flexibility in terms of where and when they learn.
 Participants thus not only learn more effectively, but are also better able to integrate learning into their everyday lives.
-In addition to your teaching concept, all you need to deliver eLearning is a learning management system (learning platform) to organize the (joint) eLearning.
+In addition to your didactic concept, all you need to implement blended learning is a learning management system (learning platform) and an authoring tool to create your online courses.

 Image source: NDAB Creativity/shutterstock.com